11 Best Animation Software of 2020 (Free, 2D, and 3D)

 - Needs an enormous RAM size to work seamlessly (otherwise, it may crash)

-- New frame creation requires drawing (it is not an automatic feature)
+- New frame animation and frame creation requires drawing (it is not an automatic feature)

 - Provides only 2d animation but provides onion skinning

-Also known as Synfig Studio, Synfig is one of the newest animation software.
+Also known as Synfig Studio, Synfig is one of the newest animation tools on the market.
 It is free and provides 2D animation.
 Moreover, it specializes in vector graphics solutions.

 Synfig is beneficial for creating cartoons for television, publicity campaigns, or a marketing initiative.
 You can use it for educational purposes as well.